erizov/Professor/semester_14/lecture_97_knowledge_management/semantic_search/README.md

 4. Implement Semantic Search from scratch using only the function signature
 5. Modify Semantic Search to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the aapproachs execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Semantic Search for a specific use case (e.g., nearly sorted data)
+7. Optimize Semantic Search for a specifapplyuse case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Semantic Search
 9. Compare Semantic Search performance with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Semantic Search to solve a production problem
+10. Design a system that uses Semantic Search to tackle a production problem
 11. Create unit tests with 100% code coverage for Semantic Search
 12. Write a technical blog post explaining Semantic Search to beginners

 ## Real-World Applications

-- **Enterprise Applications**: Semantic Search is widely used in production systems
+- **Enterprise Applications**: Semantic Search is used in production systems
-- **Performance Optimization**: Applied to improve system efficiency
+- **Performance Optimization**: Applied to improve structure efficiency
 - **System Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions